 - Your doctor reevaluates your condition and decides that you should stop working.

-You should know, however, that just because you have been injured at work does not mean that you qualify for worker’s compensation.
+However, you should know that just because you have been injured at work does not mean you qualify for worker’s compensation.
 While a lawyer can guide you better, here are some guidelines that your workplace injury must fall under for you to be able to file a claim:

 - The injury must have occurred at the workplace or while performing official duties